MicrosoftDocs/windows-powershell-docs/docset/winserver2025-ps/smbshare/New-SmbGlobalMapping.md

 ### -BlockNTLM

 Specifies whether to block NT LAN Manager (NTLM) authentication.
-If this parameter is set to `$true`, NTLM authentication will be blocked.
-If set to `$false` (default), NTLM authentication will be allowed.
+If this parameter is set to $true, NTLM authentication will be blocked forcing the connection to use another negotiated authentication method, such as Kerberos.
+If set to $false (default), NTLM authentication will be allowed.

 ```yaml
 Type: Boolean